dheerajkarra/ML_Engineering/Mid_Project/README.md

 # Mid Term Project

-This is my Mid Term project for ML Zoomcamp from DataTalks.Club
+This is my Mid Term project for ML Zoomcamp from DataTalks.Club.

 ## Problem description